75 Creative Ways to Save Money on a Tight Budget

 Other Generic Savings Tips

 There is a service called Trim that will review your accounts and notify you of any recurring subscriptions you might have.
-You might not realize that you haven’t cancelled your New York Times subscription or your Care.com subscription.
+You might not realize that you haven’t canceled your New York Times or Care.com subscription.
 That’s an easy way that Trim can help you save money.
-Here’s our full review.
+Check out our full Trim review to learn more.

-I don’t make my own laundry detergent personally, but there are many amazing recipes online.
+I don’t make my own laundry detergent, but there are many amazing concoctions online.
 If you’re looking to be more frugal in every aspect of your life, this is an easy way to do so.

 The holidays come at the same time every year, and I love saving $50-$100 every month in a separate, high yield savings account earmarked for Christmas.
-This helps me to have a set budget around the holidays and prevents me from buying things I can’t afford using a high interest credit card.
+This helps me set a budget around the holidays and prevents me from buying things I can’t afford using a high-interest credit card.

 When you pay for your car insurance monthly, you usually pay more for it over the course of a year.
 So, consider paying for it every six months.
 You’ll have to budget for it ahead of time, but it will save you money over the course of the year.